mschneiderwng/rift/README.md

-# Flux: zfs send, sync and prune
+# nexo: zfs send, sync and prune

 __Warning: This tool is not production ready!__